slicedlime/seasons/README.md

 Once the pack has been copied, you will need to close the world if you have it open, and it should activate the next time the world is opened.

-## Developing

-If you want to develop your own modifications to the pack, you might need to modify and/or run the generator.
-This requires that you have python 3 installed, as well as libraries used:

-`pip3 install imageio`

-It requires some vanilla files to derive the default values from.
-Create a 'vanilla' folder and copy the default 'foliage.png' and 'grass.png' files from the vanilla resource pack into it.
-Then copy the entire 'worldgen/biome' folder from the vanilla data pack into the folder as 'biome'.

-Run the script without any arguments:

-`python build.py`